Chartered Legal Executive Apprenticeship

 Leeds Law School is offering the opportunity to qualify as a fellow of CILEx (Chartered Institute of Legal Executives) and become a Legal Executive Lawyer by completing our Chartered Legal Executive Apprenticeship.

 The apprenticeship takes two years and is designed for LLB/GDL graduates to undertake whilst working in legal practice and is eligible for funding through the apprenticeship levy.
+Upon successful completion, as well as qualifying as a fellow of CILEx (the highest level of CILEx membership), apprentices will be awarded a Level 6 Professional Diploma in Legal Executive Practice by the University.

 Information for Apprenticeship Students